zilexa/Homeserver/filesystem/folderstructure-recommendations.md

 You might not realise the importance of a well-thought through folder structure.
 Consider the information below informative and use as inspiration.

 ### 1. Overview of system folders:
 By default, the BTRFS filesystem contains subvolumes in the root of the filesystem.
-The OS creates them with "@" in front of the name, to easily recognise it is a subvolume in the root of the filesystem, to be mounted to a path.
+The OS creates them with "@" in front of the name, to easily recognise it is a subvolume in the root of the filesystem, to be mounted to a folder.
 The prep-server.sh script added a line to your `/etc/fstab` to manually mount the root filesystem easily:
 ```
 sudo mount /mnt/drives/system
 ```